Updated: April 2026

 Is Welland a good place to live for GTA buyers?

 Yes, for the right buyer.
-Welland offers the lowest prices in the Niagara corridor, with a benchmark of $490,300 in February 2026.
-It has full retail infrastructure, highway access to St. Catharines in 15 minutes, and the Welland Canal Parkway Trail as a recreational asset.
-Buyers whose primary goal is eliminating their mortgage will find Welland delivers that outcome more clearly than anywhere else in Niagara.
-CMHC’s homebuying resources include mortgage calculators useful for running those scenarios before you list your GTA home.
+Specifically, Welland offers the lowest prices in the Niagara corridor, with an MLS® HPI benchmark of $514,000 in March 2026 according to the Niagara Association of Realtors®.
+In addition, it has full retail infrastructure, highway access to St Catharines in 15 minutes via Highway 406, and the Welland Canal Parkway Trail as a recreational asset.
+As a result, buyers whose primary goal is eliminating their mortgage will find Welland delivers that outcome more clearly than anywhere else in Niagara.
+The CMHC homebuying resources include mortgage calculators useful for running those scenarios before you list your GTA home.

 How does Thorold compare to Welland for GTA buyers?

-In comparison, Thorold is more expensive than Welland but less expensive than St. Catharines.
-The median sold price was approximately $552,500 in early 2026.
-Thorold’s main advantage over Welland is proximity to St. Catharines, Brock University, and the GO Train Station.
-Buyers who want Welland-range prices with better access to urban amenities will find Thorold the better fit.
+Thorold is more expensive than Welland but less expensive than St Catharines.
+Specifically, Thorold’s main advantages over Welland are proximity to St Catharines, Brock University adjacency, and stronger growth dynamics.
+Notably, Statistics Canada ranked Thorold as the eighth-fastest growing municipality in Canada between 2016 and 2021.
+As a result, buyers who want Welland-range prices with better access to urban amenities will find Thorold the better fit.

 What is the Welland Canal Parkway Trail?

-The Welland Canal Parkway Trail runs approximately 40 kilometres along the canal from Port Weller in St. Catharines to Port Colborne in the south.
+The Welland Canal Parkway Trail runs approximately 42 kilometres along the canal from Port Weller in St Catharines on Lake Ontario to Port Colborne on Lake Erie.
 It passes through Thorold and Welland and is used by cyclists, walkers, and runners year-round.
 In Thorold, the Lock 7 Viewing Complex allows residents to watch ocean-going vessels navigate the canal locks.
-The trail connects both communities to the broader Niagara trail network.
+The trail connects both communities to the broader Niagara trail network and the Trans-Canada Trail.

 Can I commute to Toronto from Welland or Thorold?

-Yes, by car to the St. Catharines GO Station, which is 15 to 20 minutes from both communities.
-Weekday GO Train service to Union Station launched in January 2025 with three daily return trips.
-For hybrid workers commuting two or three days per week, this is a practical arrangement.
-Neither Welland nor Thorold has its own GO Station, so a car is required for the first leg of the commute.
+Yes, by car to the St Catharines GO Station, which is 15 to 20 minutes from Welland and 10 to 15 minutes from Thorold.
+Notably, weekday GO Train service to Union Station launched in January 2025 with three round trips daily and four on weekends.
+As a result, for hybrid workers commuting two or three days per week, this is a practical arrangement.
+However, neither Welland nor Thorold has its own GO Station, so a car is required for the first leg of the commute.

 What types of homes are available in Welland?